ben-z/dot-conf/README.md

 tests.
 They are run along with the regular test suite.

-Container-based integration tests rely on [testcontainers](https://github.com/testcontainers/testcontainers-python) and require Docker to be installed.
-When Docker is unavailable those tests are skipped automatically.
+Container-based integration tests rely on [testcontainers](https://github.com/testcontainers/testcontainers-python) and require Docker.
+If Docker is unavailable these tests will fail with an error so make sure the Docker daemon is running.